 Then CDs took over and most album artwork became low-cost print flimsies slipped into fragile plastic shells – before capitulating to the ultimate convenience but artwork-damning charms of downloadable digital music.
 Sure, ‘cover’ artwork is still important, but now it is simply square bitmap images of modest proportions embedded in our tracks.

 This album cover development from sophisticated artform to pixel add-on took very little time; 15 years, maybe 20 at the outside.
 Is this going to happen to other kinds of covers?
 What about the magazines that you hold in your hands?
 What’s going to happen to the magazine cover in the next five or ten years?
-How about by the year 2025?
-Before you scoff, remember that’s not all that far away.
+That may seem not all that far away, but the pace of change is fast.

 It is tempting to jump into the whole digital futures thing, but first take a look at where the magazine cover has come from.
 The earliest magazines used covers that were essentially table of contents, with the title squeezed into the top in fairly small type.
 Of course, that’s partly because of the length of titles.
 “The American Magazine of Useful and Entertaining Knowledge” and “The Town and Country Magazine, or, Universal Repository; of Knowledge, Instruction, and Entertainment” are two from the 18th century.
 If an actual cover was used it was made to look like a plain book cover.
 It wasn’t until the late 19th century that pictorial covers were the norm, and these tended to be poster-style designs with coverlines generally small and used as contents-style lists.

-But by 90+ years ago the formula, the language of magazine cover design had been established.
-Take a look at the McClure’s magazine cover from 1916.
+But by 90+ years ago the formula, the visual language of magazine cover design, had been established.
+Take this McClure’s magazine cover from 1916.
 Note the balance of type and image; even though the type isn’t shouting there are primary and secondary cover lines.
 The model is in a nearly full body pose and glancing towards the viewer, and there’s a strong sense of design layering going on between the main elements.
 From back to front, there’s the sea, the sail, the title and most coverlines, the boat edge, and the large coverline at the bottom.
 You’ll see this kind of structure again and again in any newsstand today.

 Most magazines are around the standard A4 or US Letter paper size, or something close at least.
 This is because it fits well with the production restrictions of printing presses and paper sizes (see Paper Sizes, Know Your A, B, C), and also because this is big enough to allow complex layouts and small enough to remain easily portable.
 So what happens when we go digital?
 This is the MP3 moment for magazines.
 We’ve not had the equivalent of the vinyl to CD lurch, but as digital magazines become mainstream the role of the cover needs to be examined carefully.